meshery/meshery/.github/profile/README.md

 # Welcome to Meshery - Your Multi-Mesh Manager!

 Meshery is a self-service engineering platform that enables collaborative design and operation of cloud native infrastructure.
-Whether you're a seasoned DevOps pro, a curious developer, or an infrastructure enthusiast, Meshery empowers you to seamlessly design, deploy, and operate your cloud-native systems with ease.
+Meshery empowers you to seamlessly design, deploy, and operate your cloud-native systems with ease.

 <div align="center">
   <img src="./meshery/.github/assets/images/meshery-full-perf-720p.mp4" alt="Meshery Teaser Video">